 Information about how to get ready for the GDPR can be found in our Guide to the GDPR.

 However, the DPA 2018 is not limited to the UK GDPR provisions.

 - The DPA 2018 has a part dealing with processing that does not fall within EU law, for example, where it is related to immigration.
 It applies GDPR standards but it has been amended to adjust those that would not work in the national context.

 - It also has a part that transposes the EU Data Protection Directive 2016/680 (Law Enforcement Directive) into domestic UK law.
 The Directive complements the General Data Protection Regulation (GDPR) and Part 3 of the DPA 2018sets out the requirements for the processing of personal data for criminal ‘law enforcement purposes’.
-The ICO has produced a detailed Guide to Law Enforcement Processing in addition to a helpful 12 step guide for quick reference.
+The ICO has produced a detailed Guide to Law Enforcement Processing.

 - National security is also outside the scope of EU law.
 The Government has decided that it is important the intelligence services are required to comply with internationally recognised data protection standards, so there are provisions based on Council of Europe Data Protection Convention 108 that apply to them.